“Luminous Earth Grid" swept over an expanse equal to 8 American football-fields at a cattle ranch 80 km (50 miles) north of San Francisco.

 Allan Temko — Pulitzer Prize-winner, “San Francisco Chronicle” —

-“It (Luminous Earth Grid) is the most ambitious work of environmental art in the San Francisco Bay Area since Christo's Running Fence.
+“It (Luminous Earth Grid) is unquestionably the most ambitious work of environmental art in the San Francisco Bay Area since Christo's Running Fence.
 It is a joyful thing.”

 WildKat PR, Berlin —